TheHive-Project/CortexDocs/analyzer_requirements.md

  from Google.

 Provide your API key as a value of the `key` parameter.

+### Hashdd
+Check file hashes against [Hashdd web service](https://www.hashdd.com/).

+The analyzer comes in two flavors:
+- Status: query hashdd without an API key for the threat level only.
+- Detail: use an API key and receive more meta information about the sample.

+#### Requirements

+As long as you are using _Status_ flavor you don't need API key.
+If you want more detail using _Detail_ flavor, you need to [sign up for a hashdd.com account and obtain an API](https://www.hashdd.com/).

 ### Hippocampe
 Query threat feeds through [Hippocampe](https://github.com/CERT-BDF/Hippocampe),